-The course was developed by experienced therapeutic community practitioners and ex-service users to enable effective application of skills in the workplace.
-It is aimed at anyone who is working in a Therapeutic Community, and for those working in an environment where providing a therapeutic milieu is central to patient care, such as an enabling environment (including Psychologically Informed Environments (PIEs) and Psychologically Informed Planned Environments (PIPEs).
+The course was developed by experienced therapeutic community and therapeutic environment practitioners and ex-service users to enable effective application of skills in the workplace.
+It is aimed at anyone who is working in an environment where providing a therapeutic milieu is central to patient care, such as an enabling environments, therapeutic communities, Psychologically Informed Environments (PIEs) and Psychologically Informed Planned Environments (PIPEs).

 The course runs over 3 residential weekends, which are 6 months apart, although for some trainees they may wish to extend this and complete it over 3 years.
 During the 6 months between each residential, students are expected to receive monthly supervision which is included in the cost of the course, and to complete self-directed study as set out in the curriculum.
-Students who are not working in a therapeutic community or Enabling Environment will need to arrange a placement of roughly 3 months full time or a day a week for a year, which will provide the experience to be supervised.
+They also complete a project which is presented at their workplace.

-In addition the weekends offer the opportunity to spend time with staff from other TCs to network and support one another in learning.
+In addition the weekends offer the opportunity to spend time with staff from other centres to network and support one another in learning.